How Seniors Can Spot Red Flags in Online Dating Profiles

 - Look for inconsistencies in their story.

 Legitimate users will respect the platform’s messaging system.
 Be cautious if someone pushes to move conversations to email, text, or private apps too quickly.
-Scammers do this to avoid detection by site moderators.
+Scammers do so in order to avoid detection by site moderators.

 Phrases to watch for: